HarmonicLabs/ts-best-practices/README.md

 ## Where am I?

-Here you find a bunch of general directives on how to design and implement software in typescript (or javascript) with a strong focus on efficiency, readability maintainability.
+Here you find a bunch of general directives on how we design and implement software in typescript (or javascript) with a strong focus on efficiency, readability maintainability.

 This includes directives on: